Sidlesham – St Mary Our Lady

 Measured plan by W H Godfrey in VCH 4 p214

 My thanks to Joanna Chivers, Director of Music of the church, who has updated this entry and has also drawn attention to the organ, which is by G E Holditch and comes from the chapel of St Luke at the Radcliffe Infirmary, Oxford.
-She also drew my attention to the unusual, possibly unique, dedication.
+She also drew my attention to the unusual, possibly unique, form of dedication.